wing5wong/artisan-whs-static/source/_news/2020-06-23_ra-costello-launching-his-new-ep-here-in-whanganui.md

 ---
 Whanganui High school old boy Ruairi (Ra) Costello is launching his new EP at a performance here in Whanganui!

-He has colaborated with a few famous names in the production (Tiki Tane being one) and the launch is 11 July - 9pm at the "Lucky Bar" here in town.
+Ra has collaborated with a few famous names in the production (Tiki Tane being one) and the launch is on Saturday 11 July - 9pm at the "Lucky Bar" here in town.

 Gig details:

-11 July - 9pm Lucky Bar - Single release launch party.
+Saturday 11 July - 9pm Lucky Bar - Single release launch party.
 Sneak preview of whole EP, Ra Costelloe & Friends, his new works and favourite covers to finish the night.